RandomGuyJCI/RDGameplayPatches/README.md

 ### HUD
 - **Rank Color On Speed Change**: Implements Klyzx's suggestion and changes the rank color in the results depending on the level speed.
-- **Change Rank Button Per Difficulty**: Implements lugi's suggestion and changes the small button on the bottom-right corner depending on the player's difficulty.
+- **Change Rank Button Per Difficulty**: Implements lugi's suggestion and changes the button on the bottom-right corner of the rank screen depending on the player's difficulty.
 - **Player-only Millisecond Offset**: Only shows player hits in the millisecond offset status sign and doesn't show CPU hits.

 ## TODO